 On March 13, 2003, Nathan Cole, an ex-Tates Creek student from Lexington, came home as a special guest to play with the Lexington Philharmonic at the Singletary Center.
 The violin protégé lived in the windy city and played 2nd chair for the Chicago Symphony Orchestra.

-On March 13, 2023, many Kentuckians couldn’t find their ADHD drugs.
-The overprescribed medication is a national tragedy.
+On March 13, 2023, many Kentuckians couldn’t find their ADHD drugs at their local pharmacy .